The Model Description Language (MDL) is a data driven language for

 element:

-nonlinear stress analysis and otherwise identical to local
+nonlinear stress analysis and otherwise identical to local.
+The

 branch-global x-, y-, and z-direction, respectively.